radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 - opCount - the total number of operations the RadiantOne node has processed for the connection.

->**Note – The opCount for certain connections, used for internal operations, returns a value that is higher than the combined total of opCountAdd, opCountAbandon, opCountBind, opCountModify, opCountModifyDn, opCountCompare, and opCountDelete.**
+>[!note] The opCount for certain connections, used for internal operations, returns a value that is higher than the combined total of opCountAdd, opCountAbandon, opCountBind, opCountModify, opCountModifyDn, opCountCompare, and opCountDelete.
 - opCountAbandon – number of abandon operations performed on this connection.
 - opCountAdd – number of add operations performed on this connection.